-Because Bluetooth 5.1 and 5.2 have both introduced small yet pretty significant changes, I think 5.2, in particular, will be a huge deal.
 Version 5.2 comes with many new features and benefits designed specifically for the next generation of wireless devices and audio technology.

 In this article, I’m going to cover the most significant improvements coming with Bluetooth 5.2.
 I will look at the various benefits and features included with the newest version of Bluetooth technology, so keep reading to get all the juicy details.

 Bluetooth 5.0 vs 5.2 vs 5.3: The Major Improvements

 Here are the major improvements between the different Bluetooth versions.
 All the updates are described in the article below:

 What Was Improved In The Bluetooth 5.0 Version?

 So first things first.
 To understand Bluetooth 5.1 vs 5.2, we first need to talk about Bluetooth 5.0.
 Now obviously, this is a technology that has gone through many different versions and updates since its inception in the late 90s.